 Corporations seeking state registration need a registered agent.
 This agent will handle all legal communications from the government, individuals, and other entities on their behalf.

 As an expert who has been in the business for years, I will explain what a registered agent is and why it is so important for corporations to have one.

-- A registered agent for a corporation is an individual or entity appointed to receive legal notices on behalf of the business entity.
+- A registered agent for a corporation is designated to receive legal notices and documents on behalf of the business, ensuring compliance with legal requirements.

 What Is a Registered Agent For A Corporation?